mercator-ocean/copernicus-marine-toolbox/doc/usage/subset-usage.rst

 If you request a single point, the nearest point in that dimension will be returned.

-About ``--dask-chunk-size-limit`` option
+About ``--chunk-size-limit`` option
 """"""""""""""""""""""""""""""""""""""""""

 The Copernicus Marine toolbox uses ``xarray`` to open and subset datasets.
 In the backend, it uses ``dask`` to handle large datasets.
-Those are powerful tool for handling large datasets and will work right off the bat in most cases.
+Those are powerful tools for handling large datasets and will work directly in most cases.
 You can read more about it on the `xarray documentation page <https://docs.xarray.dev/en/stable/user-guide/dask.html>`_.

 However, in some cases the default chunk size might not be optimal for your use case.
 Indeed, by default,